pana800/metadriver/README.md

 Let's have a look on the file and understand each fieds:
 - name : this is the name your device will have, you will be able to find it by this name in the remote.
 - manufacturer : put the brand of the device you will control here.
 - version : IMPORTANT /!\ /!\ Once a device is first created, its structure is set.
 If you add new buttons and you want the remote to notice, you will need to delete the device and recreate the device (not convenient) OR just increment the version number.
 In the future, if you add an item and get frustrated because the remote doens't seems to care, remember this version field.
-NOTE: you cna not edit or delete a button by incrementing the version, you will need to delete and reload the device.
+NOTE: you can not edit or delete a button by incrementing the version, you will need to delete and reload the device.
 - type : IMPORTANT /!\ /!\ This field is also important, it will drive the way your remote will interpret your device.
 The problem is that not all features are supported for all devices.
 For example, if you want to use the channel button, you can't use a light device type, you will need a AVRECEIVER or TV type for example.
 As a simple way to create, I like to use the AVRECEIVER, you have to make it appears in the remote by activating it in the recipes part (choose SHOW) but it is quite flexible and support most of the interactions.If you see warning lines when you run the device, it is because in this example you didn't declare INPUT buttons while your device is an AVRECEIVER.
 It doesn't matter but it shows you how neeo reacts.
 You can dive into the neeo SDK in order to better understand the limitation of each device (note that the documentation is incomplete).
 The type you can choose from are: ACCESSORY, AUDIO, AVRECEIVER, DVB (aka. satellite receiver), DVD (aka. disc player), GAMECONSOLE, HDMISWITCH, LIGHT, MEDIAPLAYER, MUSICPLAYER, PROJECTOR, TUNER, TV, VOD (aka.
 Video-On-Demand box like Apple TV, Fire TV...), SOUNDBAR.
 - buttons : You have here the list of the buttons.
 The name can be any name and you can change the display name in the "label" attribute.
 Some buttons are recognised by the remote control.
 It is specially handy if you want to map a feature to an hardware button like the cursor.
 In this example, you can use the cursor arows of the remote directly.